Kobe Bryant widow awarded $16M in trial over crash photos

-LOS ANGELES (AP) — A federal jury found Wednesday that Los Angeles County must pay Kobe Bryant’s widow $16 million over photos shared by county employees of the NBA star’s body at the site of the 2020 helicopter crash site that killed him.
+LOS ANGELES (AP) — Kobe Bryant’s widow was awarded $16 million as part of a $31 million jury verdict Wednesday against Los Angeles County for deputies and firefighters sharing grisly photos of the NBA star, his 13-year-old daughter and other victims killed in a 2020 helicopter crash.

-The nine jurors who returned the unanimous verdict agreed with Vanessa Bryant and her attorneys that deputies and firefighters taking and sharing photos of the remains of Kobe Bryant and their 13-year-old daughter Gianna invaded her privacy and brought her emotional distress.
+The nine jurors unanimously agreed with Vanessa Bryant and her attorneys that the photos invaded her privacy and caused emotional distress.
+She cried quietly as it was read.

-The jury deliberated for 4 1/2 hours before reaching the verdict.
-Vanessa Bryant cried quietly as it was read.
+The jury deliberated 4 1/2 hours before reaching the verdict on Kobe Bryant Day, which is celebrated in LA on Aug.
+24 because it represents his jersey numbers — 8 and 24 — and is the day after his birthday.
+Tuesday would have been Bryant’s 44th birthday.

 An attorney for the county declined comment on the verdict outside the courtroom.